 The CCRTA is the central provider of human transportation services.
 Many of the human transportation services that are offered outside of the CCRTA are in fact coordinated and funded in partnership with the CCRTA.
-The CCRTA has been increasing involved in direct coordination with the transportation needs and services of the local COAs, area hospitals, and local services organizations.
+The CCRTA has been increasing involvement to directly coordinate on the transportation needs and services of the local COAs, area hospitals, and local services organizations.
 Through direct staff interactions, consultation on Section 5310 funds is done in an organized manner.
 A list of all the COAs in the CCRTA service area is found here.